 Since 2013, the city of Kupreanof AK is incorporated into the Petersburg Borough, together with Petersburg AK (Milkof Island).
 This small town has population of around 30 people (12 households), ranking it the smallest in Alaska.

 Kupreanof Island cruise terminal

-Cruise ships to Kupreanof Island dock (anchor) at Kupreanof - port town on the eastern coast.
+Most cruise ships to Kupreanof Island dock (anchor) at Kake AK (port town on the northwestern coast).
+Alternatively, some boats can stop at Kupreanof AK (port town on the eastern coast).

 Port Kupreanof Island cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Kupreanof Island, Kake, Alaska.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.